fharper/blog/src/posts/looking-for-my-next-challenge.md

 If you think there is a fit between who I am, my experience and your business needs, hit me up on [LinkedIn](https://www.linkedin.com/in/fredericharper/) or by [email](mailto:hi@fred.dev).
 Talk to you soon!

-_P.S.: if you are not hiring, you can still help a lot by sharing this article within your network or on social media._
+_P.S.: if you are not hiring, you can still help a lot by sharing this article within your network or on social media ([X post](https://x.com/fharper/status/1892669298977497420) & [LinkedIn post](https://www.linkedin.com/posts/fredericharper_looking-for-my-next-challenge-activity-7298433663652843522-lyjC))._